OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 Note that you are able to pass a floating point value to ``transfer_var`` and still keep 15 digits of precision.
 See :ref:`A-Note-on-Precision` for a discussion of why this is important.

+Note also that we used the method ``reset_anchor`` to return the anchor to the beginning of the file before marking our new anchor.
+Subsequent calls to ``mark_anchor`` start at the previous anchor and find the next instance of the anchor text.
+It is a good practice to reset your anchor unless you are looking for and instance of "B" that follows an instance of "A".

 You can also count backwards from the bottom of the file by passing a negative number.
 Here, the second instance of ``"INPUT"`` from the bottom brings you back to the first one.

 .. testcode:: Parse_Input

+    parser.reset_anchor()
     parser.mark_anchor("INPUT", -2)
     parser.transfer_var("99999", 1, 1)